Neşe Karaböcek

-Neş'ecan Göktürk (born 1 April 1947), better known as Neşe Karaböcek, is a Turkish singer and considered one of the main artists of Turkish Arabesque music, a fusion of traditional Turkish and world music influences and adaptations of international sounds.
+Neşecan Göktürk (born 1 April 1947), better known as Neşe Karaböcek, is a Turkish singer and considered one of the main artists of Turkish Arabesque music, a fusion of traditional Turkish and world music influences and adaptations of international sounds.
 She also starred in a great number of Turkish films.
 She was popular from her first release for the single "Artık Sevmeyeceğim" until the mid 1990s with multiple gold and platinum certifications.

 Personal life

 She started singing at a very young age.
 Her marriage to musician Atilla Alpsakarya, owner and president of Elenor Plak, produced a son named Alper before they got divorced in 1974.
 She later married journalist Tevfik Yener with whom she had a second son Hasan.

-She is the sister of Gülden Karaböcek, another turkish singer.
+She is the sister of Gülden Karaböcek, another Turkish singer.

 Discography

 Major labels that released her albums include Pathe Plak (1961–1965), Alp Plak (1969–1970), As Plak (1971–1973), Kervan Plak (1974–1976).